guykozlovskij/Codewars-practice/README.md

-# CodeWarsPractice

-Document for practicing and recording CodeWars problems.
+A place for practising and recording CodeWars problems.